wp-plugins/squirrly-seo/readme.txt

 * Added the weekly SEO audit for all accounts

 = 2.1.0 =
-* Added Squirrly Live Assistant for both Visual and HTML editors
+* Added Squirrly SEO Live Assistant for both Visual and HTML editors
 * Added Squirrly SEO for custom post types
 * Compatible with the Wordpress version 3.6
 * Fixed the type delay for Seo Live Assistant